How Egg-laying Hens Are Farmed and Killed

 How long do chickens naturally live?

-A chicken’s natural lifespan is usually 5-8 years and in some cases they can live 10-12 years.
+A chicken’s natural lifespan is usually five to eight years and in some cases they can live 10 to 12 years.

 Females over a year old are referred to as hens and younger females as pullets.
 Males over a year old are called roosters whilst younger males are referred to as cockerels.

 The egg-laying hen is possibly the most abused animal on earth.
-Born in a hatchery without ever knowing her mother, she is forced to live most of her life indoors in a crowded shed laying 20 to 50 times the number of eggs she would naturally.
+Born in a hatchery without ever knowing her mother, she is usually forced to live most of her life with thousands of other birds (often in a crowded shed) laying 20 to 30 times the number of eggs she would naturally.

 How many eggs are eaten in the UK?